Successful CRM Implementation Plan: 10 Step Strategy

 Key takeaways on successful implementation of customer relationship management

-Now that you’re all read-up on CRM implementation best practices, it’s time to get ready for implementing customer relationship management into your business process.
+Now that you've all read up on CRM best practices for implementation, it's time to implement customer relationship management into your business process.
 Just remember the key takeaways:

-Think of your specific needs, and who in your organization will be using the CRM.
-Make sure they have a say in choosing the CRM system and are involved in the implementation and onboarding.
+Consider your specific needs and who in your organization will use the CRM.
+Ensure they have a say in choosing the CRM system and are involved in the implementation and onboarding.

 Know your bottom line.
 This means having a firm sense of your budget, how long your operations can slacken while your team adopts the CRM system, and what kind of ROI you expect from a well-implemented CRM.

 Gather data and analyze it.
-Make regualar reports on the CRM’s efficacy and its adoption rates.
-Ask for feedback from the CRM users often, and don’t be afraid to change courses if need be.
+Make regular reports on the CRM's efficacy and adoption rates.
+Ask for feedback from CRM users often, and don't hesitate to change courses.

-That’s about it for now.
-Good luck with the CRM implementing.
+That's about it for now.
+Good luck with the CRM implementation.

-What is the average cost of CRM implementation?
+What are the 5 phases of CRM implementation?

-What are the biggest challenges in CRM implementation?
+What are the four types of CRM implementation?